aaron-alphonsus/os-prog2/README.md

 Second programming assignment for OS

 ## TODO
-Add compiling instructions in Makefile
+Add instructions to compile and run in Makefile